IE-555/final-project-dshinde99/README.md

 plt.show()
 ```

-* Imports the seaborn library.
+* Import the seaborn library.
-* Creates a correlation matrix heatmap for the audio features in the data DataFrame.
+* Create a correlation matrix heatmap for the audio features in the data DataFrame.

 ```
 #Heatmap